There are 2 kinds of licenses (also called subscriptions) in Planhat: Fixed Period and Open Ended.

 Normally if you manage licenses via the API, you need to keep track of and update the Renewal Status on your own, which typically means at least a daily update of all licenses ending a specific day.
 There is however a feature in Planhat that will have the system automatically guess the status for you, if there is a new license starting where an open and overdue license ends, the guess will be that it renewed.
 If the license is overdue and open but no other license starts close to the end date of the first license then the guess will be that it was lost.
 In practice this is often enough and somewhat fault tolerant as “lost” vs “renewed” is mainly a flag.
 Churn, MRR and other metrics do not depend on the Renewal Status of the licenses.

 It’s important to understand how Planhat works with dates, please See above.

 All Fixed Period Licenses will have both a value (total value for the period) and an MRR.
 When adding a license however you only need only one of the two.
 If both are provided then the MRR will be ignored and instead calculated by Planhat.
 The MRR is calculated as the total value divided by the license length in months (number of months between start and end date).
 The length is calculated using the diff method of moment.js (http://www.moment.js) but always rounded to the nearest full number of months if the deviation from such a number is less than 5% or about 36 hours.

 You can add an external id [externalId] to any license via the API.
 It’s a convenience variable if you need to map licenses in Planhat against your own ids.

 When a license is renewed (manually or automatically) in Planhat the new license will get a link back to the original license in the form of a variable Parent Id [parent].
 Parent is the string representation of the Planhat License Id ("_id”) of the ultimate parent license.
-Settings this will allow for better visualisations and overview in Planhat but doesn’t have any other impact at at this point.
+Setting this will allow for a better visualisation and overview in Planhat but doesn’t have any other impact at this point.